ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 * Ensure that reporting URIs are carefully controlled and validated.
 * Apply minimization techniques, such as redaction of message bodies and header fields, to reduce sensitive data exposure.
-* Always transmit reports only over secure channels.
+* Always transmit reports over secure channels.

 In summary, while DMARC failure reports can offer diagnostic value, the associated privacy concerns have led many operators to restrict their